Looking for the best flea market hacks or flea market tips? I’m sharing all of my favorite secondhand shopping tips in this post!

 Flea Market Shopping Tip No. 1 – Clean Out Your Car

-Flea Market Shopping Tip No. 2 – Wear Comfortable Shoes
+Flea Market Hack No. 2 – Wear Comfortable Shoes

-Flea Market Shopping Tip No. 3 – Bring Cash in Many Bill Sizes
+Flea Market Tip No. 3 – Bring Cash in Many Bill Sizes

 Some flea market vendors are equipped to take credit cards, but many are not.
 Make sure to have cash on hand so you don’t have to hit up the flea market ATM, where you will likely face high withdrawal fees.